keebio/keebio-docs/troubleshooting.md

 * Doesn't work if I insert the Pro Micro and have it touch the pins but haven't soldered yet
 * Left side works, right side doesn't
   * Check cable type
+  * If you're using real Pro Micros from Sparkfun, the J1 jumpers on each one need to be desoldered.
   * Does Pro Micro on right side light up?
     * No?
 Multimeter continuity and VCC checks
   * If I2C, check jumper